-The current regulations under which the Hine Health and Safety Administration and the National Institute for Occupational Safety and Health test and certify respirators (30 CFR Part 11) were originally promulgated in 1972.
+The current regulations under which the Mine Health and Safety Administration and the National Institute for Occupational Safety and Health test and certify respirators (30 CFR Part 11) were originally promulgated in 1972.
 During the last several years, there has been a growing consensus among the respirator manufacturers and user community that these requirements need revision to reflect the technical advances in the field and the increased knowledge regarding environmental factors in the workplace.
 Some of the steps taken to develop the proposed rule are outlined in the enclosed preamble (52 FR 32402).

 We are, of course, anxious to receive comments on both the technical and policy elements of this proposed rule.
-Toward that end, in October we extended our original comment period and announced two public hearings (52 FR 37639).
-The first took place in San Francisco on January 20, 1988. and the second was January 27-28, 1988, in Washington, D.C.
+Toward that end, in October we announced two public hearings (52 FR 37639).
+The first took place in San Francisco on January 20, 1988, and the second was January 27-28, 1988, in Washington, D.C.
 Enclosed is a copy of the opening statement from those hearings which clarifies many of the misunderstandings of this regulation.
+We have also extended the comment period until March 28, 1988 (53 FR 5595).